 Trails around prescribed fires sometimes remain open, so please use caution.
 Ask rangers for information, and enjoy the chance to see a powerful natural tool in managing park resources.

-For more information about fire, check the Current Fire Info webpage.
+For more information about active fires in the parks, check the Current Fire Info webpage.